jwmccay/jwmccay.github.io/source/writing/courier.rst

 I wrote this in college in my third year---extrapolating the year from the notebook I found it in.
 I had the `Doe Library <https://www.lib.berkeley.edu/visit/doe>`_ North Reading Room in mind for the setting.

 On re-reading it and typing it up nine years later, I quite liked it.
-I have not written dialogue in years, so typing the dialogue felt weird.
+I have not written dialogue in years, and typing the dialogue brought me back.
 It was also jarring to realize that the *Encyclopædia Britannica* is no longer published.
 Outside some punctuation fixes, I only made two changes:

 * I changed from gendered pronouns to neutral pronouns.
 I didn't like the connotations that gendered pronouns gave the interaction between the writer and the librarian.
 * It was originally titled "Times New Roman," rather than "Courier."